iftechfoundation/twine-cookbook/pages/start.md

 ## *I want to see all the archival resources!*

 The Twine Cookbook has the release notes for nearly every version of time ever created.
-Click on "Release Notes Archive" and then the major and version of Twine.
+Click on "Release Notes Archive" and then the major and minor version of Twine.